ednad/status/README.md

 The following error message will be displayed:

-    {"ERROR": "failed to retrieve routes; verify OOI UI services are runnning and value of config setting 'routes_command'"}
+    {"ERROR": "failed to retrieve routes; verify OOI UI services are running and value of config setting 'routes_command'"}

 In the event of an error, corrective action checks include: